craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Kenku heritage find themselves in possession of an availian biology.
 The origins of Kenku people on Alaturmen are tied directly to [[Beasts Righteous]] and [[Darwine's Expulsion]].

-- You may live up to 75 years.
+- *Age* You may live up to 75 years.
-- You may weigh anywhere from 60 to 120 pounds.
+- *Weight* You may weigh anywhere from 60 to 120 pounds.
 - You may be anywhere from 2 to 3 feet tall.
 Your size is Small.
 - Your base walking speed is 25 feet per round.
 - You have a hovering speed of 15 feet per round.
 You cannot use this hovering speed while you are wearing medium or heavy armor.